sophal1983/xpx-vue-native-tutorial/README.md

   e.
 Paste your wallet Address into: “Enter your Testnet Address”, press “Send”.
 10K xpx will send to your wallet Wait for 15-20sec, you should see 10K xpx in your wallet.

   f.
-You may ask your developer fellow to send your Testnet xpx via:
+Or you may ask your developer fellow to send your Testnet xpx via:
-  ##### ProximaX Developers Chat Group at Telegram:  https://t.me/proximax_devs)
+  ##### ProximaX Developers Chat Group at Telegram:  https://t.me/proximax_devs

   g.
 Source code for this Wallet:
   [https://gitlab.com/df-wallet-developers/df-wallet-v0.1.0/-/tree/test/fix/src](https://gitlab.com/df-wallet-developers/df-wallet-v0.1.0/-/tree/test/fix/src)